mapperr/trl/README.md

 `j0` is the card shortcut and `e` is the list shortcut

-Oh, everything is kept lowercase, I know pressing shift is a pain in the ass.
+Oh, everything is kept lowercase, I know holding shift is a pain in the ass.

 ## Notes